markqvist/Reticulum/docs/manual/_sources/understanding.rst.txt

 In actual use of *single* destination naming, it is advisable not to use any uniquely identifying features in aspect naming.
 Aspect names should be general terms describing what kind of destination is represented.
-The uniquely identifying aspect is always acheived by the appending the public key, which expands the destination into a uniquely identifyable one.
+The uniquely identifying aspect is always achieved by the appending the public key, which expands the destination into a uniquely identifiable one.
 Reticulum does this automatically.

-Any destination on a Reticulum network can be addressed and reached simply by knowning its destination hash (and public key, but if the public key is not known, it can be requested from the network simply by knowing the destination hash).
+Any destination on a Reticulum network can be addressed and reached simply by knowing its destination hash (and public key, but if the public key is not known, it can be requested from the network simply by knowing the destination hash).
 The use of app names and aspects makes it easy to structure Reticulum programs and makes it possible to filter what information and data your program